DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 ### Voice-to-Text Made Simple

 Press and hold a keyboard shortcut to record your voice.
 Release to automatically transcribe and paste at your cursor position.
-Works in any application.
+Works in any application - emails, documents, chat, notes, browsers, IDEs, and more.

 ### Privacy Preserving

-Everything happens on your computer.
-No internet required.
-Your voice and transcriptions never leave your device by default.
+Everything happens on your computer by default.
+No internet required after initial model download.
+Your voice never leaves your device.
+All history stored locally.
+Zero tracking, zero telemetry.

+### Runs Quietly in Background

+Lives in your system tray (near the clock).
+No window cluttering your screen.
+Always ready when you need it.
+Right-click the tray icon to access settings and features.

-### Smart & Fast
+### Smart Audio Processing

-GPU acceleration, automatic microphone detection, and high-quality transcription powered by cutting-edge AI models.
+- Automatically uses your default microphone
+- Crystal-clear transcription results with GPU acceleration
+- Customize recording feedback sounds: choose separate sounds for start and end, or use your own (WAV/MP3 files)

+### Multiple AI Models

+- Easily download and manage transcription models
+- Switch between models or deactivate to free memory
+- Your selected model loads automatically when the app starts

-### History & Management
+### Comprehensive History & Review

-View all past transcriptions, star favorites, search history, and even play back audio recordings.
+- View all past transcriptions organized by date with collapsible groups
+- Edit any past transcription directly in the history
+- Star important transcriptions to keep them forever
+- Search history by text or filter to show only starred items
+- Double-click any transcription to copy it to clipboard
+- Play back audio recordings with built-in player
+- Delete audio files while keeping transcription text to save space
+- Clear all history when needed
+- All data stored locally on your device

+### Easy Getting Started

+- Simple onboarding wizard guides you through setup
+- Download your first AI model in just a few clicks
+- Configure your preferences and you're ready to go
+- No account or registration required

+### Smart Design

+- Automatically adapts to your screen size
+- Works perfectly on any display from laptop to ultrawide
+- Clean, modern interface
+- Designed to stay out of your way

 ## What's Next?